microsoft/vscode-docs/docs/getstarted/getting-started.md

     ![Screenshot that shows the Extensions view, highlighting the Extensions icon in the Activity Bar.](images/getting-started/extensions-view.png)

-1. Enter *Python* in the search box in the Extensions view to search for Python-related extensions.
+1. Enter *Python* in the Extension view search box to browse for Python-related extensions.

     The list of extensions shows for each extension its name, short description, publisher, install count, and rating.